Creutzfeldt-Jakob disease (CJD) is a form of brain damage that leads to a rapid decrease of mental function and movement.

-Early in the disease, a nervous system and mental examination will show memory problems and changes in other mental functions.
+Early in the disease, a nervous system and mental examination will show memory problems and changes in other intellectual functions.
 Later in the disease, a motor system examination may show:

 There is loss of coordination and changes in the cerebellum, the area of the brain that controls coordination (cerebellar ataxia).
 An eye examination shows areas of blindness that the person may not notice.

 Tests used to diagnose this condition may include: